aio-libs-abandoned/aioredis-py/docs/api_reference.rst

                        May be set to None to skip response decoding.
       :type encoding: str or None

-      :raise TypeError: When any of arguments can not be encoded as bytes.
+      :raise TypeError: When any of arguments is None or can not be encoded as bytes.
       :raise aioredis.ReplyError: For redis error replies.
       :raise aioredis.ProtocolError: When response can not be decoded and/or connection is broken.